 The general belief is that the availability of better quality magazines left the old bibles looking quaint.
 The double sized volumes of the late 1940s may have been indeed an attempt to reinvent the form, but the artists and writers really weren’t up to the task of drawing better or being funnier, and the larger form itself was a contradiction of its clandestine origins, a Tijuana Bible was something to hide, to pass around surreptitiously, and, indeed, they stayed that way.
 Kept alive by small publishers advertising in the backs of mens magazines, and sold through the mails through the early 1970s they were eventually collected in paperback and hardcover compilations.
 Brownfield Press continues the tradition today with a high quality series of reprints.

 Ainsworth H Rankin, 1896 -1954 was born in Brooklyn, New York and spent his first six years in England before returning to Brooklyn, where he graduated from Brooklyn High School.
 He enlisted in the army in 1916 and served in the Chemical Warfare Service.
-At the end of the war he organized a soldier show unit and toured Germany, Belgium and Luxembourg entertaing the troops with his cartoon shop-talks.

 After the war he returned to the States and worked as a political cartoonist for the Brooklyn Eagle while also producing commercial art that is known to include post cards, sheet music and cartoons for various Larch Publications joke books.